How many siblings are predicted to join the Kindergarten class this year?

 Do you find it challenging for kindergarten students to adjust to traveling to multiple classes a day?

-Kindergarten students spend approximately ⅓ of their day in their homeroom with the kindergarten teachers.
-Some subject-specific classes come to them in the kindergarten room.
-When they do travel to a class, they are walked there by the kindergarten teachers for the first trimester.
+Kindergarten students spend approximately ½ of their day in their homeroom with the kindergarten teachers.
+Some subject-specific teachers travel to the kindergarten room.
+When kindergarten students do travel to a class, they are escorted by the kindergarten teachers for the first trimester.
 By the second trimester they are quite comfortable on the campus and know their way around very well.

 How many families come from San Francisco?